reactphp/dns/README.md

 ### Custom cache adapter

+By default, the above will use an in memory cache.

-You can also specify a cache that [implements](https://github.com/reactphp/react/wiki/Users#cache-implementations) [`CacheInterface`](https://github.com/reactphp/cache) to handle the record cache instead of the default in memory cache.
+You can also specify a custom cache implementing [`CacheInterface`](https://github.com/reactphp/cache) to handle the record cache instead:

 ```php
 $cache = new React\Cache\ArrayCache();